duttaoindril/splash-screen/README.md

 Splash-Screen
 ==
 A Polymer splash-screen element to ease loading UX on any device.
+##Documentation
+This is the splash-screen element documentation:
 --
----
-##Documentation
----
-###This is the splash-screen element documentation:

 ###Simply import from relative path:

 `<link rel="import" href="bower_components/myelems/splash-screen.html">`